 Have you ever attended an estate sale?
 I was surprised to learn many have not.
-Yes, walking into a complete stranger’s home can be intimidating, but estate sales are where you’ll find the best stuff for the best prices.
+Yes, walking into a complete stranger’s home can be intimidating, but estate sales are where you’ll find the best vintage decor for the best prices.
 Because not everyone is versed in this art of secondhand shopping, I decided to write a complete guide on how to find estate sales.
 Also, be sure to check out my how to shop estate sales online where I teach you how to navigate Everything But The House.

 How To Find Estate Sales

-Sometimes estate sales are listed on Craigslists, Facebook marketplace, your local paper, or street signs the day of, but most of the time I search on EstateSales.net.
+Sometimes estate sales are listed on Craigslists, Facebook Marketplace, your local paper, or street signs the day of, but most of the time I search on EstateSales.net.
 Click over to the site, enter your zip code, and this handy dandy resource spits out all the estate sales currently scheduled in your area.
 Because I live in the Chicagoland area, there are usually 50 plus listings every weekend.
 If you live in a more rural area, there may only be a few estate sales in your search results.
 Click on the listing that sounds interesting to get a sneak peek of what’s for sale, the address, and hours.

 After reviewing the sneak peek images, if the sale REALLY looks amazing, here’s what you’re going to do.

-Arrive at the Estate Sale Early
+1. When To Arrive at the Estate Sale

+EARLY!
 I’m not talking 15 minutes early, I’m talking hours.
 I can’t tell you how many vintage dealers I spy with my little eye when standing in line.
 If you wanna compete with the big boys, you gotta get there at the crack of dawn.
 If you arrive early, check to see if there are numbers to pull at the front door or if a list was started.
 Always ask about the list, cuz those jerks standing in line won’t offer it up.

 Whatchu talkin’ bout Willis?
 Basically, whoever gets there first will either sit outside the front door or in their car, and they are considered the list master.
 You give them your name, and in return, they give you a number.
 If you brought a group with you, add everyone’s name to that list.
 THIS IS VERY IMPORTANT.
 If you don’t, your friends will not enter.
 Attending an estate sale can be vicious if there are vintage dealers.
 I had an old man with a cane yell at me once, so it’s good to know the rules.